nikohoffren/stolen-or-not-app/README.md

 ## Contributing

 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.

+## Questions

+If you have any questions about the repo, open an issue or contact me directly at niko.hoffren@gmail.com.

 ## License